Report: Garrett says Rudolph used racial slur prior to melee

 Rudolph's attorney, Timothy M. Younger, responded to ESPN after the allegations were reported.
 "According to ESPN, in his appeal, Myles Garrett falsely asserted that Mason Rudolph uttered a racial slur toward him, prior to swinging a helmet at Mason's uncovered head, in a desperate attempt to mitigate his suspension.
 This is a lie.
 This false allegation was never asserted by Garrett in the aftermath of the game, never suggested prior to the hearing, and conspicuously absent in the apology published by the Browns and adopted by Garrett," Younger said.

-Browns coach Freddie Kitchens declined to share with reporters on Thursday what he and Garrett discussed about the incident, the appeal and the aftermath.
+Earlier Thursday, Browns coach Freddie Kitchens declined to share with reporters what he and Garrett discussed about the incident, the appeal, and the aftermath.
 "What Myles and I talk about stays between Myles and I," Kitchens said.
-"I'm sure Myles presented himself professionally, like he's done ever since the moment it happened (and) afterward.
+"I'm sure Myles presented himself professionally like he's done ever since the moment it happened (and) afterward.
 He's been nothing but professional in his responses.

 "I can't really comment on the arbitrator's decision.
 We'll respect his decision on whatever he decides, and I know Myles presented himself professionally to the arbitrator in the hearing, and I'll stand by Myles and that's not going to waver."
 The incident started after Rudolph dumped off a short pass.
 After getting knocked down, Rudolph appeared to grab at Garrett's helmet before Garrett ripped off Rudolph's helmet and, with Steelers' offensive linemen attempting to intervene, hit the quarterback in the head with it.